CrowdStrike/omigo-data-analytics/README.md

 ## Overview
  * Python library to do end to end data analytics from reading to transformation, analysis and visualization.
  * Support for reading and writing multiple data formats from local machine or S3.
- * TSV as the primary data format for data processing.
- * 100+ APIs for simple data transformation to get insights.
- * Functional programming style interface for expressing business logic.
+ * Functional programming style APIs.
- * Advanced APIs for doing join, aggregate, sampling, time window, and processing json data.
+ * Advanced APIs for doing join, aggregate, sampling, and processing time series data.
- * Support for ETL kind of data collected periodically over long period of time.
- * APIs designed to work with 100s of columns.
- * Out of the box support for schema evolution.
+ * Schema evolution.
  * Visualization APIs to provide simple interface to matplotlib, seaborn, and other popular libraries.

 ## Primary use cases
  * Data Exploration phase when we don't know what we are looking for, and what might work.
  * Wide datasets with 100s or 1000s of columns.
- * Need ability to integrate custom APIs or modules for both data ingestion and processing.
- * Working with data collected over long period of time.
+ * Complex business logic is involved.

 ## How and why TSV format is used
  * Input data can be of different formats and read either locally or from external sources like S3 or web.